deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Right...?”
 Lewis asked.

 Vedreg cleared his throat nervously again.
 “When you buy anything that is made by nanofactory, you buy… I suppose a file, or a code.
 I do not know exactly.
-The word in *Ugundravnu-vaguvnuragnaguvendrugun*---that is the language of my people---would be directly translated as *digital instance of an item*.
+The word in *Ugundravnu-vaguvnuragnaguvendrugun*___that is the language of my people___would be directly translated as *digital instance of an item*.
 When you manufacture the item you have purchased, you no longer have the digital version.”

 “So all your stuff has got DRM?”
 Sergeant Lee asked.
 “We can break DRM.”

 “Which is what I was counting on,” Vedreg agreed.
 “My negotiations over this last year have revolved around persuading the individuals responsible for such things to release system fields onto the market so that we could acquire a digital instance for you to work with.
-I have failed---they remain unavailable.”
+I have failed___they remain unavailable.”

 “So what is your avenue?”
 Kirk asked

 “I have encountered a new idea.
 Tell me… have you ever heard of a *’shell company’*?”

----
+___
 **Date Point: September 11y9m2w AV**
 **HMS** ***Sharman*** **(HMNB Folctha), Cimbrean, The Far Reaches**